 On each customer's page in the merchant account, you will find a button that will allow you to select a new tier for them.
 You can make the tier membership expire in a given number of months, or tick a box to move a customer into a tier without an expiry date.
 We have more information on how to do this here.

-If you move a customer to a tier manually, they are excluded from any automatic tier upgrades or downgrades until their manual membership runs out.
+If you move a customer to a tier manually, they are excluded from any automatic tier downgrades until their manual membership runs out.

 B) Lifetime tiers